REDetector/RED/README.md

 File->New->Java Project

--Enter Project Name: RED
+- Enter Project Name: RED
--Untick the `Use default location` and set location to this project, Next -Finish.
+- Untick the `Use default location` and set location to this project, Next
+- Finish.

 ## Documentation